ololduck/dezrevellou/README.md

 # Dezrevelloù
 _still alpha af_

-Dezrevelloù is a commenting solution aimed to (but not only) static websites.
+Dezrevelloù is a lightweight (js + css: 4.6k, 1.6k gzip'd) commenting solution aimed to (but not only) static websites.
 Its name is derived from the [breton] word for "comment".

 It comprises some client-side javascript and css, and a REST API.